Online Traffic School Florida

 Determining your Florida traffic school eligibility can be a confusing process.
 With all the different Florida traffic laws, it can be hard to tell which ticket you can dismiss by taking a four (4) hour online traffic school Florida.

 If you have received a moving traffic violation in Florida, you may be eligible to participate in a Florida traffic school course or online traffic school Florida program.
 When you receive a traffic violation, you will first have to confirm with the clerk of the court in the county in which you received your citation in.
-Your clerk of court information should be listed on the citation the police officer issued, but if it is not, you can click here to find which clerk of court you need to contact.
+Your clerk of court information should be listed on the citation the police officer issued.

 In order to take online traffic school, Florida requires that you elect to take traffic school through the clerk of courts.
 This will also be the same if you want to take traffic school in a classroom setting.
 You can do so once your Florida traffic school eligibility has been confirmed.
 At this time, you will also be required to make payment.
 You can pay your traffic citation and for traffic school in person by visiting the clerk or the court in the county you received your citation, or you can send in your payment by mail along with your ticket and traffic school election form, or affidavit.
 You can request this Florida traffic school eligibility election form, or affidavit, by contacting the clerk's office.